Ernest Clarence J. Clements

 The 1911 Census finds Clarry living with Alfred and Frank Sargent in Forest Gate, helping in their grocery shop.
 It seems he continued in that occupation back in Standon later, as is mentioned in the newspaper article below.

-An article from the Herts & Essex Observer of 26th May 1917gave the following information:
+An article from the Herts & Essex Observer of 26th May 1917 (duplicated in the Hertford Mercury) gave the following information:

 The eldest son of Mr & Mrs Ernest Clements of Stortford Road, Standon enlisted with his brother Albert and a number of Standon lads, in the Bedfordshire Regiment early in September 1914.
 He went to France in August 1915 and proved himself a very efficient soldier.
 He had a number of narrow escapes, and has, we regret to say, been reported missing since September 25th 1916.
 So many months having elapsed it is feared little hope can be entertained that he is not among the roll of the Bedfordshire’s heroic dead.
 He was 24 years of age, and prior to joining the Army was a grocer’s assistant at Standon.”